 - Use of Teflon tape (a thin tape found in hardware stores commonly used to seal off pipe threads)

 - Gradual method

-  - Piece of tape is wrapped around the existing jewelry forming a slightly larger diameter
+- A piece of tape is wrapped around the existing jewelry, forming a slightly larger diameter

 - More tape is applied gradually till the goal is reached